dietWall/arm_none_eabi_dockerimage/README.md

 ```bash
 ./container_operations.py --run
 ```
-this starts a container in the background, leaves it running, so you can enter it with common docker commands.
-Optionally run
+this starts a container in the background, leaves it running, so you can enter it with common docker commands (one is printed at the end of the operation).

+Optionally run:
 ```bash
 ./container_operations.py --run --test
 ```